r3ap3r17/web-form/README.md

 # web-form
-Very basic form that can be used on websites
+Very basic responsive form that can be used on various web-sites.
+You can easily add/remove anything you want.